STORDIS/monsoon/README.md

 - (Optional) Push docker image to docker hub :\
 `docker tag <sonic_exporter_img_id> <repository_name at hub.docker.com>/sonic-exporter:latest`\
 `docker push <repository_name at hub.docker.com>/sonic-exporter:latest`

+## sonic-exporter logging
+sonic-exporter logs are controlled via the logging config file [logging.yaml](src/sonic_exporter/config/logging.yml).\
+In order to change the logging configuration just get into the running sonic-exporter container with the command `docker exec -it sonic-exporter bash` and update the file `/usr/local/lib/python3.10/site-packages/sonic_exporter/config/logging.yml` as needed.\
+If you are building docker image your self then the logging.yml can be updated before building the image.\
+As sonic-exporter runs in a docker container, the default logging configuration done for docker deamon applies for sonic-exporter, as explained here https://docs.docker.com/config/containers/logging/configure/ .

 ## Securing sonic-exporter and node-exporter with Central Client Certificate Generation